nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-bubble-errors-from-the-core-layer-in-the-jsf-ui.md

         version: '1'

 ---
 The Nuxeo Platform proposes an easy model for implementing custom logic through the [Event Listener system]({{page page='events-and-listeners'}}).
 Sometimes, you want to "bubble" in the UI up to the user errors that happens in that lower layer.
-This page explains how this can be done by using the&nbsp;RecoverableClientException mechanism, throughout an example that executes a chain in the listener which can easily be configured using Studio.
-In the end, this provides a nice pattern for implementing&nbsp;integrity checks based on automation.
+This page explains how this can be done by using the RecoverableClientException mechanism, throughout an example that executes a chain in the listener which can easily be configured using Studio.
+In the end, this provides a nice pattern for implementing integrity checks based on automation.

 {{#> callout type='note' }}